freewind-demos/chrome-extension-kotlinjs-demo/README.md

 Chrome Extension Using KotlinJs
 ================================

-A simple chrome extension to show current url, written with KotlinJs.
+A simple chrome extension written in KotlinJs.

 Build: